cscheid/cscheid.net/advice/index.md

 [not](http://chronicle.com/article/50-Years-of-Stupid-Grammar/25497)
 [such](http://languagelog.ldc.upenn.edu/nll/?p=1498) [great advice](http://languagelog.ldc.upenn.edu/nll/?p=2235).
 S&W was the
 first thing I read when I started caring about my own writing, and my writing did improve after reading it.
-But on a third or fourth reading, I started noticing that S&W is contradictory and sanctimonious ("be clear".
+On a third or fourth reading, though, I started noticing that S&W is contradictory and sanctimonious ("be clear".
 Well, duh.
 But how?).
 So what should you read?